 The subject lands are designated 'Medium Density' within the Downtown Brampton Secondary Plan.
 The medium density designation is intended to be developed for varying housing typologies.
 A maximum of 50 units per net residential hectare (15 to 20 units per net residential acre) is permitted within this designation.
-The proposal contemplates high-rise, mixed-use residential uses consisting of two towers with heights 45 and 48 storeys, a total of 915 residential units and 834 square metres of commercial space.
+The proposal contemplates a high-rise 30-storey residential apartment building with a total of 240 residential units.
 The intent of the 'Medium Density' is for infill redevelopment.
-Although, the application proposes high-density which is not currently permitted in the Secondary Plan, this Secondary Plan is outdated and will updated in the near future to include policies regarding the MTSA intensification.
+Although, the application proposes high-density which is not currently permitted in the Secondary Plan, this Secondary Plan is outdated and will be updated in the near future to include policies regarding the Brampton GO MTSA intensification.